Doing Laundry in Europe

 — / 20° / 25 m delicates (cold)

-Some washing machines have a built-in spin cycle; however, others leave clothes totally soaked.
+Some washing machines have a built-in spin cycle, while others leave clothes totally soaked.
 In this case, you'll need to put your wet clothes in a special spin-dry machine (usually called a "centrifuge" or something similar) to wring out excess water before moving them to the dryer.

 Drying time is generally available in smaller units (5- or 10-minute increments) rather than as a full cycle.
 Most machines let you choose the drying temperature: low (cool and slow); medium (warmer but still slow); and high (speedy but shrinky).
 Because both washers and dryers at launderettes can be unpredictable, hand wash anything that you value dearly.

 While waiting for your clothes, use the time to picnic, catch up on postcards and your journal, or chat with other customers.
 Launderettes throughout the world seem to give people the gift of gab.
-Many launderettes have Internet access or Wi-Fi (or ask about an Internet café nearby).
+Many launderettes have Wi-Fi.
 If you ask attendants sweetly, they might be willing to transfer your clothes to the dryer, allowing you to slip out for some bonus sightseeing.
 (In these cases, it's appropriate to thank them by offering a small tip.)